SRI Stories: Bones of The Past Teach Us About The Present

 Kasey is involved with SRI because she’s passionate about teaching, and SRI is a great place for students to learn research skills and gain access to research opportunities.
 “The thing that brings me the most joy is talking to students and teaching them,” she says.
 “Also breaking down these antiquated barriers for people in science and giving people opportunities.”

-Kasey Cole’s research is currently on display at the Natural History Museum of Utah in an exhibit which opened April 1.
+Kasey Cole’s research is currently on display at the Natural History Museum of Utah in a special exhibit which opened April 1 and will be on display until early September.

 By CJ Siebeneck